BigSoftVideo/DOTE/cues.md

 5. Adjust the viewport in the same [Media Player panel](media-panel.md).
 6. Create a new video-cue by clicking on the `ADD VIDEO-CUE` button on the right side of the Timeline panel.
     - Assign the video-cue to the relevant video media source.
     - In video-cue options, select a _jump cut_ (immediate transition between two views) or a _smooth transition_ (a smooth pan between two views) for the video-cue.
-For the latter, you can select the transition duration (default 2 seconds).
+    - For the smooth transition, you can select the transition duration (default 2 seconds) and it when created it will appear as green tail line that gets stronger as it approaches the apex of the full transition.
+    The length of the tail is proportional to the duration specified.
     A smooth transition will track linearly from one view to another over the user-specified duration.
     This is only really appropriate for transitions within the same video, such as moving from a medium shot to a close-up or panning across the scene of a 360-degree video to show different participants or ongoing actions.
     This adds a cinematic feel to playing your videos in _DOTE_.
 Woah! 🎦
-    - At any time you can replace the current view for a specific video-cue by selecting the video-cue, altering the view on the [Media Player panel](media-panel.md) to your liking, and clicking the `Change View` button.
+    - At any time you can replace the current view for a specific video-cue by selecting the video-cue, altering the view on the [Media Player panel](media-panel.md) to your liking, and clicking the `Change View` button that appears in the Media Player panel.
 7. You can drag the video-cue in the timeline to a new time between adjacent video-cues.
     - The video-cue may need to tweaked in order to get the effect desired, eg. a smooth tracking pan/zoom that follows the action.
+    Sometimes it takes a few iterations to get the desired effect.

 If at any time you try to create, edit or move a video-cue when the [follow video-cues](media-panel.md#video-tips) button is not selected, then _DOTE_ will warn you that video-cues will not be tracked in the Media Player panels unless you toggle them on in one or both Media Player panels.